 We have prepared our consolidated financial statements in accordance with U.S. generally accepted accounting principles and including the accounts of Asure's wholly owned subsidiaries.
 We have eliminated all significant intercompany transactions and balances in the consolidation.
 Preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of the assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-These estimates are subjective in nature and involve judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at fiscal year end and the reported amounts of revenues and expenses during the reporting period.
-These estimates are subjective in nature and involve judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at fiscal year end and the reported amounts of revenues and expenses during the fiscal year.
+These estimates are subjective in nature and involve judgments that affect the reported amounts of assets and liabilities at fiscal year end and the reported amounts of revenues and expenses during the fiscal year.
 The more significant estimates made by management include the valuation allowance for our gross deferred tax asset, lease impairment, useful lives of fixed assets, the determination of the fair value of our long-lived assets and the fair value of assets acquired and liabilities assumed during acquisitions.
-We base our estimates could be materially different under different conditions and assumptions.
+We base our estimates on historical experience and on various other assumptions that management believes are reasonable under the given circumstances.
+These estimates could be materially different under different conditions and assumptions.
 Additionally, the actual amounts could differ from the estimates made.
 Management periodically evaluates estimates used in the preparation of our financial statements for continued reasonableness.
 We prospectively apply appropriate adjustments, if any, to our estimates based upon our periodic evaluation.